discord-jda/JDA-Website/docs/introduction/faq.md

 # Frequently Asked Questions

 Didn't find an answer?
-Try asking in [our discord server](https://discord.gg/0hMr4ce0tIl3SLv5)
+Try asking in [our Discord server](https://discord.gg/0hMr4ce0tIl3SLv5)

 ??? question "What is a Guild?"

-    In discord api terminology a "Guild" is often used to refer to discord servers with channels/roles/users
+    In Discord API terminology a "Guild" is often used to refer to Discord servers with channels/roles/users

 ??? question "How do I make a bot account and add it to my server?"